johanix/tdns/server/README.md

-# "TDNSD" AND "DOG"
+# TDNS-SERVER

-**TDNSD-SERVER** is small authoritative DNS name server with support for a baseline feature set:
+**TDNS-SERVER** is small authoritative DNS name server with support for a baseline feature set:

 0. Load zones from text files on disk.